jgddesigns/stateshaper/CONTRIBUTING.md

 }
 ```

 A normal list might hold hundreds, thousands or even more values.
 This is the data that needs to be hardcoded into an app.
-As it relates to a specific user, it can be significantly condensed in database tables when using Stateshaper.
+As it relates to a specific user, it can be significantly condensed in database tables when using *Stateshaper*.
 The ratings allow for only certain values to be called from the master list.

 In this example, the ratings used can be modified.
 Here is a function that listens for events used to change the ratings.
 This is pseudocode, assuming there is a meal tracker and a feature where users can like meals that are shown on screen.

 For personalization data, the objects the logic is based on can be compressed into *Tiny State* format using the *TinyState* class.

-See the *TINY_STATE.md* instructions in *src/main/tools/tiny_state*
+For more ino, see the [`src/main/tiny_state/TINY_STATE.md`](TINY_STATE.md) file.

 ```python